-Jen Ng is an architect from Margate, with expertise in urbanism, regeneration, community engagement and arts and culture.
-She champions exemplar and socially constructive design in her roles as Head of Projects and Senior Lecturer at London Metropolitan University's School of Art, Architecture and Design.
-Committed to working across economic, social and cultural sectors to enable empowerment through design, Jen's experience in local and national economic regeneration provides unique insight into how design can drive wider social, cultural, economic and environmental public benefits.
+Jen Ng is an architect with expertise in urbanism, regeneration, community engagement, economics and arts and culture.
+She champions exemplar and socially constructive design in her role as Head of Projects at London Metropolitan University's School of Art, Architecture and Design.
+Committed to working across economic, social and cultural sectors to enable empowerment through design, Jen's experience in local and national economic policy advice provides unique insight into how design can drive wider social, cultural, economic and environmental public benefits.